An Iconic Heavy Hitter Algorithm Made Private: Experiments

 \subsection{Synthetic Data}

-\paragraph{Varying $k$.} Figure~\ref{fig:syn_k_bytes} shows that, at a fixed $k$, the linear sketches consume \emph{significantly} more memory than the counter-based summaries, roughly a threefold increase.
-This is a result of the large depth ($d\!>\!20$) required needed to enforce the error envelope.
-In practice, shallower tables ($d\!=\!5$) often suffice.\footnote{For $\spacesaving$/$\mg$, a heap-backed variant can reduce memory further, at the expense of higher update time.} Update throughput (Figure~\ref{fig:syn_k_update}) favors the counter-based methods by a wide margin.
+\paragraph{Varying $k$.} Figure~\ref{fig:syn_k_bytes} shows that, at a fixed $k$, the linear sketches consume {significantly} more memory than the counter-based summaries, roughly a factor of six.
+This disparity stems from the large depth ($d\!>\!20$) required needed to enforce the error envelope.
+The counter-based algorithms require at most 240KB of memory, underscoring their compactness.
+Using a heap-based implementation the memory allocation of counter-based algorithm can be increased further, albeit at the cost of a slightly increased update time.

+Update throughput (Figure~\ref{fig:syn_k_update}) favors the counter-based methods by a wide margin.
 The sketches show only a weak dependence on $k$ due to heap-based candidate tracking.
-Recall against the frequency threshold (Figure~\ref{fig:syn_k_recall}) is perfect for $\spacesaving$, improves steadily for $\mg$ as the register grows, and degrades for the linear sketches when the envelope is tightened.
+Recall against the frequency threshold (Figure~\ref{fig:syn_k_recall}) is perfect for $\spacesaving$, improves steadily for $\mg$ as the number of registers grows, and degrades for the linear sketches as the envelope is tightens.
+This degradation arises because linear sketches require substantially more injected noise; as $T/k$ approaches the bound imposed by the privacy-induced noise (for larger $k$), recall correspondingly declines.
 Precision is uniformly $1.0$ across all four algorithms (Figure~\ref{fig:syn_k_precision}) under our thresholding rule.
 For ARE, $\mg$ exhibits the largest error, $\spacesaving$ performs best, and $\cs$ has a consistent edge over $\cms$ (Figure~\ref{fig:syn_k_ARE}).

-\paragraph{Varying skew $\phi$.} As skew increases, update time improves modestly for all methods (Figure~\ref{fig:syn_skew_update}), reflecting fewer candidate replacements when the head of the distribution dominates.
+\paragraph{Varying skew $\phi$.} As skew increases, throughput improves modestly for all methods (Figure~\ref{fig:syn_skew_update}), reflecting fewer candidate replacements when the head of the distribution dominates.
 Precision remains perfect across all four algorithms (Figure~\ref{fig:syn_skew_precision}).
 ARE decreases with lower skew (Figure~\ref{fig:syn_skew_ARE}), as is expected in frequency estimation.
 As before, $\spacesaving$ and $\cs$ achieve the lowest error.
 Recall (Figure~\ref{fig:syn_skew_recall}) is perfect for $\spacesaving$, improves for $\mg$ as skew decreases, and is lowest for $\cs$ due to its larger envelope driven by the need to estimate and bound $F_2$.